daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ### R

 Go to [https://cran.r-project.org/bin/macosx/](https://cran.r-project.org/bin/macosx/) and download the latest version of R for Mac.
 Open the file and follow the installer instructions.
+Pay attention that you will have to install `R-4.2.1-arm64.pkg` if you are working with a Mac M1 or higher and `R-4.2.1.pkg` if you are working in a Intel Mac.

 After installation, open a new terminal window and type the following: